vasupradharamac/Kryptomania/README.md

 ## Login Credentials:

-Kryptomania has a login page which allows the user to login into their account.
+Kryptomania has a login functionality that allows the users to access the application.

 Please make sure to use the provided credentials to access the app.
 USERNAME: `example@gmail.com`